sindastra/netbeans-launcher-mac/README.md

 # Installation

-Simply download the "source" ZIP and install the NetBeans.app as described in this README.md (Quick Start Guide)
+Simply download the "source" ZIP (or tarball) and install the NetBeans.app as described in this README.md (Quick Start Guide)